joomlaboat/Ivan-Komlev-CV/README.md

 Versatile and accomplished software developer with over 17 years of experience crafting innovative and scalable software solutions.
 Proven expertise in a comprehensive range of programming languages and technologies, including PHP, JavaScript, SQL (MySQL and Microsoft SQL), C#, C++, Python, Java, and LUA.
 Adept at leveraging Agile and Waterfall methodologies to deliver high-impact projects within budget and on time.
 Thrives in both independent and collaborative environments, fostering a culture of innovation and excellence.

 As a non-US resident currently living in Autin TX, I cannot be directly employed by US companies.
 However, I am pursuing remote contractor roles through my legally established Alaska LLC (JoomlaBoat, LLC).
 By contracting services through my US-based LLC, I can compliantly provide services to US companies while residing abroad.
-I am available to take on projects as an independent 1099 contractor working through my Alaska LLC.
+I am available to take on projects as an independent 1099 contractor working through my JoomlaBoat, LLC.

 ## Contact Information